RadGar1/arch-keylogger-with-second-map/README.md

 - Add logic for the core keyboard event handler ✅
 - Add module initialization and cleanup functions ✅
 - Test basic functionality ✅
-- Optimize code and documentation
+- Optimize code and documentation ✅
-- Write build/usage instructions
+- Write build/usage instructions ✅
 - Add a feature to write logged keys to a second debugfs file with only alphanumeric characters using a simplified keymap
-- Implement a stealth mode to hide the keylogger from process-viewers like top/ps?
+- Implement a stealth mode to hide the keylogger from process viewers like top/ps?